-What plants will grow in a straw bale or hay bale garden.
+Plants that grow best in a straw bale or hay bale garden.

-Where's the best place to site a hay bale or straw bale garden ?
+Where is the best place to position a hay bale or straw bale garden?

 keep it simple, keep it cheap

 Interesting, simple and cheap ways to make raised garden beds, using hay bales or straw bales.

 Plants can be grown directly in the hay bale or you can form a square with four hay bales filled with topsoil, and plant in the middle.
 If bending is difficult, plant the hay bale to leave a space between the plants, to sit and work from.
 Otherwise, space the plants as you would in a garden.

 Raised beds made from hay or straw bales can be constructed to any height to avoid bending over if you have a bad back or a disability.

 Getting a hay or straw bale ready for planting is called conditioning.